arzoo14/PCP-books/docs/UAG/InstallingAndConfiguringPcp.rst

 As a shortcut mechanism to support automated PMDA installation, a file named **.NeedInstall** can be created in a PMDA directory below ``${PCP_PMDAS_DIR}``.
 The next restart of PCP services will invoke that PMDAs installation automatically, with default options taken.

-⁠PMDA Installation on a PCP Collector Host
+PMDA Installation on a PCP Collector Host
 ==========================================

 To install a PMDA you must perform a collector installation for each host on which the PMDA is required to export performance metrics.
 PCP provides a distributed metric namespace (PMNS)